2011 Australian Grand Prix: Background

 On the Thursday before the race, the FIA altered the rules for the Drag Reduction System (DRS).
 Where the original rules were called for markings to be placed on the final 600 metres of the main straight to represent the zone in which the DRS was deployed, this was later changed to encompass the entire length of the front straight, 867 metres in length.
 The distance between the "detection" and "activation" lines – marking on the circuit that measured the time between two cars and the point from which the DRS could be used – was also extended so as to allow the driver more time to be aware that their DRS system was active.

 Tyre supplier Pirelli brought its silver-banded hard compound tyre as the harder "prime" tyre and the yellow-banded soft compound as the softer "option" compound.
 This was the same tyre selection that Bridgestone had chosen to bring to the Australian Grand Prix in the previous year.

 The Friday practice sessions were run in conditions unlike any the teams had experienced during winter testing, with low temperatures, variable wind conditions and intermittent showers late in the afternoon.
 This made practice a learning experience for the teams, as the Pirelli tyres had a much narrower temperature band than the Bridgestone tyres used in 2010.
 With the ambient and track temperatures consistently lower than 20 °C, the teams struggled to find the optimal performance band for the tyres.
 Commentators during the support races also noted that because of the proportionately higher number of support races in Melbourne compared to other rounds of the championship and the different makeup of the tyres used in those support categories, the track became "slower" as the day progressed.
 Where the Formula One cars laid rubber onto the existing racing line, the support races picked the rubber back up or pushed it off the racing line.
 This was particularly noticeable during qualifying for the V8 Supercars support race shortly after the first practice session.

 Several driver changes were also made for the first practice session, with Daniel Ricciardo running in the place of Jaime Alguersuari at Scuderia Toro Rosso, Karun Chandhok assuming Jarno Trulli's seat at Team Lotus, and Nico Hülkenberg driving for Force India in the place of Paul di Resta.

 Heading into the race, Sebastian Vettel had won 3 of the last 4 Grands Prix (and had retired from the lead of the race he didn't win), as well as being crowned World Champion.
 Both he, and his new car (the Red Bull RB7) looked in good form to defend their titles.

+The race was held two weeks after the Tōhoku earthquake and tsunami, several teams decided to paid a tribute on their cars.